Mother: Attempted kidnapping stopped by bystander stepping in - Leader Publications

 NILES – A sixth-grade girl is home safe and sound tonight, after a man took quick action when he saw suspicious behavior.

 Lacey Bailey, of Niles, said around 4:30 p.m.
 Wednesday afternoon her daughter got off her school bus and began her walk home from the stop.
-It was there that witnessed said her daughter was approached by a small silver car, with one or two black men inside.
+It was there that witnesses said her daughter was approached by a small silver car, with one or two black men inside.
 The incident happened on S. 15th Street, between Main and Hickory streets.

 “The person was in a car and asked if she needed a ride,” Bailey said.
 “She told him ‘no’ and kept walking.”